 Of all the things I’m going to share today figuring out why you feel empty will be the most important.

-Why?
-Well, when you know what causes you to feel empty you can go on the offense and take steps to combat those feelings before you become totally drained.
+When you know what causes you to feel empty inside you can go on the offense and take steps to combat those feelings before you become totally drained.

 Now there are naturally times when you’ll feel emptier than others but when you feel extremely empty to the point of not wanting to get out of bed or do anything that’s not a healthy place to stay.